malin84/transportation_networks_of_china/README.md

 1. The first two columns, `origin` and `destination,` are the four-digit admin codes of the origin and destination prefectures.
 2. `year_yyyy`: the travel time between the two prefectures in the year `yyyy` in hours.

-## Year of Construction and Applicable Design Code

-This data set records the years of construction and the applicable design codes for all segments of roads and railroads in the dataset.

 ## Pixel-Level Design Speed and Travel Time

 This data set contains the design speed and the travel time to traverse the pixels with infrastructure build-up in the $12669\times 8829$ raster map of China by year and transportation mode.
 The prefecture-to-prefecture travel time is computed based on this data set using the Fast Marching Algorithm.